Ford Torino: 1970

 Interiors on the Torino were all new for 1970.
 The dashboard used a linear style speedometer centered on the driver and a new "ribbon" style tachometer was an option for V8 models.
 A temperature gauge was the only available gauge; oil pressure and electrics were monitored with warning lights only.
 High back bucket seats were available for all 2-door models, as was an optional console.
-All 2-door hardtop, SportsRoof and convertible models had "DirectAire" ventilation systems as a standard feature, which eliminated the need for side vent windows.
+All 2-door hardtop, SportsRoof and convertible models had "DirectAire" ventilation systems as a standard feature, which eliminated side vent windows.
 The 2-door sedan, 4-doors and station wagons still had vent windows but the "DirectAire" system was an option for these models.
 The ignition switch was moved from the instrument panel to the steering column, in compliance with Federal regulations.
 The steering wheel and column-mounted shifter locked when the key was removed.